rpz80/cf/README.md

 # Composabe C++ futures (Cf) library
 This is an implementation of composable, continuing c++17 like [futures](http://en.cppreference.com/w/cpp/experimental/future).
 I'm done with the most useful/interesting parts as I personally see it.
 Some other, currently not implemented features will come soon I hope, while the rest (like void future/promise specializations) are not likely to ever emerge to life.

-Cf library consists of just one header with no dependencies except of c++14 compliant standard library.
+Cf library consists of just one header with no dependencies except c++14 compliant standard library.

 The most significant Cf difference from standard futures is the Executor concept.
 Executor may be an object of virtually any type which has `post(std::function<void()>)` member function.
 It enables continuations and callables passed to the `cf::async` be executed via separate thread/process/coroutine/etc execution context.
 Cf comes with three executors shipped.
 They are: